The proposed new Squantum School will replace the existing with a new school at same site.

 The Squantum School project was accepted into the MSBA capital building program in 2021.
 In May of 2022, the City of Quincy and the MSBA entered into a Feasibility Study Agreement (FSA).

 Reimbursement rates for MSBA approved, eligible school construction and renovation projects are calculated pursuant to a formula that is established in Massachusetts General Law.
 The project specific reimbursement rate will take into account the Community Income, Wealth and Poverty factors for the City.
-The MSBA will publish the City's final reimbursement rate just before the City and MSBA execute the Project Scope and Budget Agreement (PS&B) in late Summer 2024 when any additional incentive points will be added to the base rate of 57.57%.
+The MSBA reimbursement rate for the project is 66.24%.

 The School Building Committee evaluated more than a dozen building schemes ranging from fully new construction to combinations of renovation/addition schemes.
 Regular meetings were held to critique and evolve these schemes until one scheme will determined to be the best fit for the school.

-The project has just concluded the schematic design phase, this phase began in January 2024.
+The project schematic design phase began in January 2024.
 In this phase new school conceptual plans were transformed into three dimensions and exterior styles, materials and massing were further developed.

 Aging HVAC, plumbing, electrical systems and roofs are all in need of major replacement or repair.
 Windows, doors, bathrooms and more require upgrades.